wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-voip-push-notifications-with-callkit.md

 ## Handle Incoming Push Notifications

 With the device registered, it can now receive push notifications from Vonage.
 The Client SDK has functions for checking is a push notification payload is the expected payload and for processing the payload.
-You can view the JSON Vonage sends in the push payload on \[GitHub]https://github.com/nexmo-community/client-sdk-push-payload).
+You can view the JSON Vonage sends in the [push payload documentation](https://developer.nexmo.com/client-sdk/in-app-voice/guides/push-notification-payload.md).
 When `processNexmoPushPayload` is called, it converts the payload into an NXMCall which is received on the `didReceive` function of the `NXMClientDelegate`.
 Implement the functions on the `ClientManager` class alongside a local variable to store an incoming push:

 ```swift
 typealias PushInfo = (payload: PKPushPayload, completion: () -> Void)